Locating Tests and Measures

 If a published study refers to the survey you are seeking, however, HaPI or Mental Measurements Yearbook will point you to the name of the article and source that references the survey.
 Then, if you're lucky, you'll get the full text in a published journal to which NU subscribes, or in a book in the library's collection.

-SEARCH TIPS: In HaPI and in Mental Measurements Yearbook, a common problem is getting no matching hits.
-If you get no results when you type in the test or survey name, try searching only the keywords that are absolutely necessary; for example, leave the word "survey" out of the search and try only the keyword in the survey name.
+In HaPI and in Mental Measurements Yearbook, a common problem is getting 0 results.
+If you get 0 results when you type in the test or survey name, try searching only the keywords that are absolutely necessary; for example, leave the word "survey" out of the search and try only the keyword in the survey name.
 Does the survey go by any other name?
 Try variations and use the asterisk for truncation.

-Please contact me if you are having trouble locating a particular test or survey instrument.
+Please contact firstname.lastname@example.org if you are having trouble locating a particular test or survey instrument.